 What are the shortcuts?

-For more recipes and information on how to cook with fresh herbs go here to read my blog on Cooking With Fresh Herbs: How to Keep Them Fresh and What to Cook With Them.
+For more recipes and information on how to cook with fresh herbs, read my article on Cooking With Fresh Herbs: How to Keep Them Fresh and What to Cook With Them.

-WBRC Video with Janice Rogers and Kathleen-Thai Chicken Pizza
+WBRC Video with Janice Rogers and Kathleen-Grilled Chicken Pizza

 Other shortcut chicken recipes you will love